-In order to achieve our proposed framework, we present some hypotheses that are necessary to solve the problem in Section 3.
+In order to achieve our proposed framework, we present some hypotheses that are necessary to solve the problem in Section 3

-H1 Summit meetings consisting judiciary systems and secret services of different countries, role player organisations on the web and organisations which are more vulnerable to the acts of terrors will be beneficial to revise the current legislation against terrorism in a way that pave the way for online counter terrorism.
+H1.
+Summit meetings consisting judiciary systems and secret services of different countries, role player organizations on the web and organizations which are more vulnerable to the acts of terrors will be beneficial to revise the current legislation against terrorism in a way that pave the way for online counter terrorism.

-Holding an international summit on countering cyber terrorism is the first international treaty on actions of terror committed via the internet.
-Notwithstanding the emphasis placed on the need for concerted international action to confront the problem of terrorism, positive international law is far from treating the issue of defining the criminal notion of terrorism coherently (Filippo, 2008).
+Notwithstanding the emphasis placed on the need for concerted international action to confront the problem of terrorism, positive international law is far from treating the issue of defining the criminal notion of terrorism coherently [10].
 As it is mentioned in previous sections, current legislation may tie our hands for online counter terrorism activities.
 As an illustration, the current law of privacy forbids investigation of suspicious people activities on the web.
-Clearly more work is required at the international level to enact legislation that can successfully meet the challenges posed, by the exploitation of the internet by terrorist entities

-However, periodical summits consisted of judiciary systems and secret services of different countries, role player organisations on the web such as famous search engines and mail service providers and organisations which are more vulnerable to the acts of terrors such as airlines will reveal the need to revise the current legislation and necessary improvements.
+However, periodical summits consisted of judiciary systems and secret services of different countries, role player organizations on the web such as famous search engines and mail service providers and organizations which are more vulnerable to the acts of terrors such as airlines will reveal the need to revise the current legislation and necessary improvements.
 Apparently, attendance of different governments' representatives will ease further revisions in current legislation.

-Summit of judiciary systems and secret services of different countries, role player organisations on the web and organisations which are more vulnerable to the acts of terrors will result in their further cooperation in the field of online counter
+H2.
+Summit of judiciary systems and secret services of different countries, role player organizations on the web and organizations which are more vulnerable to the acts of terrors will result in their further cooperation in the field of online counter terrorism.

-As we mentioned in Section 3, one of the barriers to achieve effective online counter terrorism is lack of cooperation between different organisations and secret services of different countries.
-In such summit, these organisations can negotiate on their further cooperation in order to lead to effective counter terrorism.
+As we mentioned in section 3, one of the barriers to achieve effective online counter terrorism is lack of cooperation between different organizations and secret services of different countries.
+In such summit, these organizations can negotiate on their further cooperation in order to lead to effective counter terrorism.

-These organisations should collaborate with each other producing results and solutions.
+These organizations should collaborate with each other producing results and solutions.
 They may also act on behalf of analysts and other law enforcement officials in combating terrorism.

-H3 Revision of legislation will ease the usage of web mining for investigating terrorist's activities on the web.
+H3.
+Revision of legislation will ease the usage of web mining for investigating terrorist's activities on the web.

 As we will discuss later in this section, web mining plays an important role in tracing the suspicious people on the web.
-There has been much debate recently among counter-terrorism experts, civil liberties organisations, and human rights lawyers about the privacy of individuals.
+There has been much debate recently among counter-terrorism experts, civil liberties organizations, and human rights lawyers about the privacy of individuals.
 That is, gathering information about people, mining information about people, conducting surveillance activities, and examining personal communications such as e-mail and phone conversations are all threats to privacy and civil liberties.
 In other words, current law of privacy does not let experts apparently trace people on the web.
 However, revision in the current legislation will relieve this problem.
-So we need to involve law makers to determine privacy laws as well as to put together a plan for privacy-sensitive data mining.
+So we need to involve law makers to determine privacy laws as well as to put together a plan for privacysensitive data mining.

-Revision of legislation will ease the usage of honeypots for discovering the H4 terrorist attempts in hacking the information systems.
+H4.
+Revision of legislation will ease the usage of honeypots for discovering the terrorist attempts in hacking the information systems.

 As we will see later in this part, honeypots are important tools in finding the attempt of terrorists for hacking the information systems.
 Currently, legislation does not support usage of these tools.
-The basic legal themes related to honeypots usage can be summarised to Entrapment including enticement, Privacy and liability (Spitzner, 2003).
+Therefore, this legislation should be revised in a way that makes the usage of honeypot legal for counter terrorism purposes.